 This service area provides support to the Agency's rehabilitation, education, and residential rehabilitation services activities.
 Support services include regional office administration and management including direction and supervision of direct customer services and leasing of office space.
-Direct supervision is provided to the Regional Managers in each of our six regional offices located throughout the state as well as the Director of the Rehab Center for the Blind and Vision Impaired and Program Directors for the agency's Rehabilitation Teaching, Education, Low Vision and Deafblind program areas.
+Direct supervision is provided to the Regional Managers in each of our six regional offices located throughout the state as well as Program Directors for the agency's Rehabilitation Teaching, Education, Low Vision and Deafblind program areas.
 The managers, in turn, provide supervision and direction to both the field staff that deliver services to our blind, visually impaired and deafblind customers and the administrative support staff in each facility.
 The agency has a Memorandum of Understanding with the Department of Rehabilitative Services (DRS) to provide accounting, budgeting, payroll, information services, purchasing, internal auditing, and human resources services that are utilized by the agency's six regional offices and Rehab Center for the Blind and Vision Impaired.

-- Describe how this service supports the agency mission This service area directly supports the agency's mission of empowering blind, visually impaired and deafblind citizens of the commonwealth to achieve their maximum, level of employment, education and personal independence through the support and direction of staff that provide direct customer services. - Describe the Statutory Authority of this Service § 51.5-70 of the Code of Virginia.
+- Describe how this service supports the agency mission - This service area directly supports the agency's mission of empowering blind, visually impaired and deafblind citizens of the commonwealth to achieve their maximum, level of employment, education and personal independence through the support and direction of staff that provide direct customer services. - Describe the Statutory Authority of this Service § 51.5-70 of the Code of Virginia.
 This code section authorizes the Department to establish services and determine staffing levels for the rehabilitation of blind, visually impaired and deafblind citizens of the Commonwealth.

-Agency Customer Group Customer Customers served annually Potential an customers nual Workforce/Employees of the Agency Workforce/Employees of the Agency 144 144
+Agency Customer Group Customer Customers served annually Potential annual customers Workforce/Employees of the Agency Workforce/Employees of the Agency 139 139